 I learned a lot from the mistakes I made in my career as a Java software developer.
 Here are my top five mistakes.

 - Mistake #1: Naively believing that I could easily find a job with my M. Eng. degree led to being unemployed for about 16 months.
 I under estimated the power of hands-on experience and much needed job hunting skills.
-I wish I had taken on 1) unpaid internships or volunteer work and 2) self-taught projects in GitHub & provide the GitHub link on my CV.
+I wish I had 1) taken on unpaid internships or volunteer work and 2) published self-taught projects to GitHub & shared my GitHub account link on my CV.
 In many situations the cliche is Experience, more Experience, much more hands-on Experience.
+You learn from your own experience, and also more importantly from the others’ experience via your mentors, books, blogs, videos, podcasts, etc. The more time you proactively spend on learning, the more “Aha” moments you will have to open more doors and go places.

 - I think of it as this — If I am paid $50k as a Java developer, then $25k is for my technical skills, and the remaining $25K is to get things done in a team environment.
 In other words for being a team player, having good interpersonal skills, and the right attitude.